eluemuno/currency_rate_etl_pipeline/README.md

 I currently have issues controlling the consume process as I need it to timeout after n seconds but it ignores my commands and runs then eventually terminates itself due to inactivity.

+Next, I will be using github actions to schedule the process to run daily.

 This is a beta implementation as I intend to improve on teh process with time.